okunator/Dippa/patches/README.md

 ### Location of the extracted patches

-These patches are fed to the networks at trining time.
+These patches are fed to the networks at training time.